Derrick-Guo/Learning/Useful Python functions.md

 - `string(import).digits` is the string '0123456789'.
 - `string(import).hexdigits` is the string '0123456789abcdefABCDEF'.
 - `sum(iterable,start(opt))`: Inbuilt function sum() which sums up the numbers in the list.
 Returns the sum of the list + start.
+- `sorted(iterable,Key(opt),reversed(opt))` sorts the elements of a given iterable in a specific order (either ascending or descending) and returns the sorted iterable as a list.
 - `functools.reduce(function,seq,initializer(opt))` is used to apply a particular function to all of the elements in the sequence passed along.
 The initializer will be set as the first argument to the function.
   - At first step, first two elements of sequence are picked and the result is obtained.
   - Next step is to apply the same function to the previously attained result and the number just succeeding the second element and the result is again stored.